-So, just like with our Bank Feed and PayPal balance checks, this new feature helps users make sure that the balance in Pandle is the same as the balances imported from their bank account.
-It was previously only available with the bank feed for Pandle Pro users, but now it’s available on our free plan so all Pandle users can benefit from it.
+So, just like with our Bank Feed and PayPal balance checks, this new feature helps you make sure that the balance in Pandle is the same as the balances imported from their bank account.
+It was previously only available with the bank feed for Pandle Pro users, but now it’s available on our free plan for everyone to benefit from it.

-Users can import a CSV file into Pandle, and our File Import Balance Check feature will look for a heading which includes the word ‘balance’, comparing the balances in this column with the balance in Pandle based on all transactions in that bank account.
+You can import a CSV file into Pandle, and our File Import Balance Check feature will look for a heading which includes the word ‘balance’.
+That way it can compare the balances in this column with the balance of all the transactions for that account which show in Pandle.

-If the balances don’t match, users will receive a notification telling them the date they last matched, and the amount that the balances are different by.
-This makes it much easier for users to see where there are errors, so they can work on fixing them sooner.
+If the balances don’t match, Pandle will show you a notification which includes the date they last matched, and the amount that the balances are different by.
+That way you’ve got a starting point to find the error, and can get things sorted sooner.

-For instance, if there’s a discrepancy of £10.40, users can search their online banking statements for that amount and quickly find transactions for that amount which might have been missed
+For instance, if there’s a discrepancy of £10.40, you’ll be able to search your online banking statements for that amount to find the transactions.

-The balance status also displays at the top of the screen whilst checking and confirming transactions, so users can monitor the status as they go.
+The balance status indicator also displays at the top of the screen whilst checking and confirming transactions, making it easier to monitor the status as you go.

-If the balances don’t match, a warning symbol will appear to let users know there’s a potential problem which needs their attention.
-Simply hover the cursor over the warning symbol and a small pop up will appear showing the date that the balances last matched, helping users to focus their search.
+If the balances don’t match, you’ll see a warning symbol appear to let you know there’s a potential problem which needs your attention.
+Simply hover the cursor over the warning symbol to see a pop-up showing the date that the balances last matched, helping to focus the search.